|This mine has not been positively identified as of yet. It can be found in an obscure side canyon.|

 |Here's what the south side of the tunnel looked like when I first found it.
 Scroll down to see how it looks today.|

 I have not measured the inside of this tunnel, but I'd estimate that it's about 400 feet from one side to the other.
 On the south side there is a worn down placard posted above the tunnel entrance giving the date below a three letter abbreviation.
 The first two letters read B C. The last one is impossible to read, but the first two are all you need to know to find this tunnel.
 The date below reads 1946.
 Inside the south entrance swifts have built their mud nests into the ceiling.
 Both sides begin with beautiful stonework which soon give way to bare rock walls.
 There are no cave ins, and the inside is free of debris and graffiti.
 To see more photos of this tunnel click here.

 |In less than a year, the water level rose over 25 feet, after a very rainy winter.
 Photo taken May 2017.|

 This tunnel has intrigued me since the first time I saw it.
-I have no idea why a tunnel like this would be built into a cliff wall 50 feet above the streambed, or what it was used for.
-It’s definitely not a mine, and if it’s a drainage tunnel it’s a very strange one.
-It could have something to do with Shoemaker Road (the Road to Nowhere) a few hundred feet above, but without getting inside it would be hard to determine.
-Be aware that this tunnel IS on private property, and that several people have reportedly been hurt while trying to get to it.
-I tried it myself one day, but about halfway up I dropped my camera, which was smashed on the rocks below.
-That was the end of that.
-I wasn’t about to risk my life if I couldn’t get photos.
-And so, this tunnel remains a mystery, for now.
+I had no idea why a tunnel like this would be built into a cliff wall 50 feet above the stream bed, but as it turns out it’s one of many drainage tunnels for Shoemaker Road, high above.
+Most people who have visited the East Fork have noticed it.
+It's directly across from the Camp Williams Cafe.
+Be aware that this tunnel is on private property, and that several people have reportedly been hurt while trying to get to it.
+The first time I attempted to climb up there I dropped my camera, which was smashed on the rocks below.
+Much later I found an easier way to get inside.

 The Miner's Cabins